SAP/abap-cleaner/docs/rules/AlignDeclarationsRule.md

         two VALUE 2,
        three VALUE 3,
       END OF ENUM number.

+    " for readability, definitions of generic structures should not be part of a " TYPES: chain; with that, CONTAINING can even be moved before the type name TYPES gen_struc TYPE ANY
+      STRUCTURE CONTAINING %cid_ref TYPE abp_behv_cid
+      %is_draft TYPE
+     abp_behv_flag other_struc TYPE
+            ANY STRUCTURE.

     " if maximum line length is exceeded, VALUE clauses can be moved below TYPE or even below the name CONSTANTS lc_any_constant_with_long_name TYPE if_any_interface=>ty_any_type VALUE if_any_interface=>co_any_value_with_long_name.